uzh-bf/klicker-uzh/README.md

 ## Deployment

 This section is still work in progress as our architecture continues to experience minor changes.
-If you would like to deploy an instance of the currently stable version of KlickerUZH, please refer to the corresponding [Deployment Section](https://github.com/uzh-bf/klicker-uzh/tree/dev#deployment) on our `dev branch`.
+If you would like to deploy an instance of the currently stable version of KlickerUZH, please refer to the corresponding [Deployment Section](https://www.klicker.uzh.ch/deployment/deployment_architecture) of the legacy docs.

 ## Contributing